metadatacenter/cedar-model-validation-library/README.md

 ## Validation Library

-The library provides a interface <tt>org.metadatacenter.model.validation.ModelValidator</tt> that contains methods to validate CEDAR resources, such as, templates, elements, and fields.
+The library provides an interface <tt>org.metadatacenter.model.validation.ModelValidator</tt> that contains methods to validate CEDAR resources, such as, templates, elements, and fields.
 The libarary also provides its implementation <tt>org.metadatacenter.model.validation.CedarValidator</tt> that uses a third-party Java library called [JSON Schema Validator](https://github.com/java-json-tools/json-schema-validator).